How to Get Stakeholder Buy-In for Your Strategic Initiatives

 Facilitating a stakeholder workshop

 Articulating clear and consistent assessment criteria

 So could there have been a shortcut?
 Or a way to accelerate the process?

 The answer is, of course, yes.
-This scenario is what tools like Jibility were built for.
+This scenario is why roadmap tools like Jibility were built.

-Jibility is an ideal tool for facilitating workshops, especially in the context of getting everyone on the same page for how to best achieve the organization’s strategic objectives.
-This, of course, includes gaining stakeholder buy-in.
+Jibility is an ideal tool for facilitating strategic planning sessions, especially in the context of getting everyone on the same page for how to best achieve the organization’s strategic objectives.
+This, of course, includes securing stakeholder buy-in.

-Jibility’s six-step method exposes the traceability of each initiative back to the strategic objectives.
-In this way, pet projects that sound great but don’t truly align can be identified and discarded early.
+Jibility gives you a fast and consistent means of exposing the traceability of each initiative back to the strategic objectives.
+This means pet projects that sound great but don’t truly align can be identified and discarded early.